 - Inglourious Basterds has "Operation Kino", a joint SOE/OSS plan where almost the entire Nazi high command — including Goebbels, Goering, Bormann, and even Adolf Hitler himself — is to be blown up while attending the premiere of a major propaganda movie in Paris.
 Surprisingly, it goes off almost without a hitch.

-- Played literally in Kingsman: The Secret Service, where much of the world's leaders (including the entire White House and the Swedish prime minister) have conspired with the Big Bad to let a Hate Plague decimate the world's population.
+- Played literally in Kingsman: The Secret Service, where much of the world's leaders (including seemingly the entire White House, the entire British Royal Family and the Swedish prime minister) have conspired with the Big Bad to let a Hate Plague decimate the world's population.
 Eggsy and Merlin manage to reverse-engineer the cranial chips that are supposed to protect them from the plague's effects, causing every involved world leader's head to overheat and explode simultaneously in one glorious montage.

 - In London Has Fallen, Islamists try to simultaneously assassinate all the leaders of the G7 as they attend the funeral of the British prime minister.
 Of course, the American president is the only one to survive.